21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Concept and techniques

-In general there are the signals that do not change much with frequency including the CMB, receiver noise etc. and those with a fairly strong frequency dependence.
-These signal totals run on the scale of 30 K and we are looking to get down to the 1 mK level and thus need to make the subtraction or removal at the $10^{-4}$ or better level.
-One only has reasonable hope when one looks at the power spectrum in angle and particularly in frequency that this might be possible.
+In general, there are the signals that do not change much with frequency, including the CMB and the receiver noise, and those with a fairly strong frequency dependence.
+These signal totals run on the scale of 30 K, and we aim to achieve the 1 mK level and thus need to make the subtraction or removal at the $10^{-4}$ level or better.
+This might be possible by examining the power spectrum in angle and particularly in frequency.

-The foregrounds must be removed to a part in 10,000 to be below the thermal noise in the maps and to achieve the primary science goals.
+The foregrounds must be removed to one part in $10^4$ to be below the thermal noise in the maps and to achieve the primary science goals.
 This will require a careful determination of the absolute calibration and of the beams as a smooth function of frequency.

-A more serious discussion on how to make this work and how it will depend upon angular scale etc. and which approaches one might use to see that more than one approach gives the same results.
-One needs a more detailed description of the instrument and the observation strategy, conditions, etc. in order to make a more precise estimate on how well it can be done.
+Some of the important challenges (including side lobes, calibration, and cross-polarisation) are specific to the instrument.
+A precise estimate of these effects requires detailed engineering specifications, as well as observation strategy and conditions (see \citealt{Dong2013a,Dong2013b}).
+As this information becomes available, accurate simulations of the instrument performance will become possible.